Policy statement

 For example, this could be:

-• a serious conflict of interest on the part of the employer,
+- a serious conflict of interest on the part of the employer

-(Care and Support statutory guidance, paragraph 14.70)
+- a matter that requires investigation by the police (Care and Support statutory guidance, paragraph 14.70)

 The local authority has to take in to account natural justice principles when deciding who will carry out the enquiries that contribute to a s42 Care Act enquiry.
 Particular weight should be given on this matter to the views of the adult or their representative, and the person or organisation that may be the source of risk.
 In doing so, they might consider:

-• In applying the "No-one should be judge in their own cause" principle, whether the arrangements would result in actual bias, or the appearance of possible bias
+- in applying the "No-one should be judge in their own cause" principle, whether the arrangements would result in actual bias, or the appearance of possible bias

-• In applying the "Hear the other party too" principle, whether those with an interest in the matter will consider that the arrangements proposed amount to a fair process.
+- in applying the "Hear the other party too" principle, whether those with an interest in the matter will consider that the arrangements proposed amount to a fair process

 The local authority, when deciding how the enquiry should be carried out, should be mindful of not using too high a threshold when determining what might amount to a "compelling reason".
 Some local authorities have come in for criticism for doing so.
 For example.